karthik-ir/eos-docker/README.md

 `docker exec -it eosdocker_eosiod_1 clion.sh`

 Now the IDE runs within the container and you can do all your development in the IDE including running eosc commands in the IDE terminal.
+From the terminal of the IDE

+Run :
+`eoscpp -n {CONTRACT_NAME}` to create a contract scaffold.
+Copy the CMakeLists.txt and Toolchain.cmake from /dev-tools to the contract folder, change the project name in the CMakeLists.txt.

+Expected folder structure :
+Contract_Folder
+-src - Contains .cpp files
+-include - contains header files contain .abi file.

-For information on setting up the project scaffold, refer to https://steemit.com/eos/@ukarlsson/eos-contracts-development-with-the-clion-ide.
+For information on setting up the project scaffold for working on clion, refer to https://steemit.com/eos/@ukarlsson/eos-contracts-development-with-the-clion-ide.